Delve.ai

 You can use one or all of these techniques in combination with each other to segment and pin down your target audience.

 Remember, at the end of the day, no two customers will use your products or services in the same manner – they might not need it for the same reason.
-Market segmentation helps brands find these unique reasons and use cases.
+Marketing segmentation helps brands find these unique reasons and use cases.

 You can also build buyer personas, find niche market opportunities, create better marketing campaigns, develop new product features, and increase conversion rates.